-It seems quite plausible, then, that the proton may have started out much smaller, and that it has grown to its current size over time.
+It seems therefore plausible that the proton may have started out much smaller, and that it has grown to its current size over time.

 The mechanism for this would be one in which protons sometimes consume gamma-ray photons as follows:

 - A gamma-ray photon crashes into a proton.